renpy/renpy/sphinx/source/screen_special.rst

         This is a dictionary that contains any keyword arguments passed to the menu choice.

+    These items, and the actions within, become invalid when the menu statement ends.

 In addition, any arguments passed to a menu statement are passed in during the call to the screen.